wlbr/advent_of_code_2022/day04/README.md

 __In how many assignment pairs does one range fully contain the other?__

 > Your puzzle answer was 431.
+>
+> The first half of this puzzle is complete!
+It provides one gold star: *

 ## Part Two
 It seems like there is still quite a bit of duplicate work planned.
 Instead, the Elves would like to know the number of pairs that overlap at all.